 Community Impact Grants

 These are competitive grants designed to stimulate and help launch new programs and projects; help focus, enhance and/or expand an organization’s existing programs and services; or as an investment in a large capital project which is a critical enhancement to the mission of the nonprofit organization.
 There will be a preference for projects or programs that support marginalized members of the communities we serve.

-These grants are restricted to organizations that serve people who live and/or work in the Hilton Head Island, Daufuskie Island or greater Bluffton area.
+Impact grants are restricted to organizations that serve people who live and/or work in the Hilton Head Island, Daufuskie Island or Greater Bluffton area.